Saving gas in sub-zero temperatures: Netzagentur fears a cold spell

 Netzagentur fears a cold snap

 Households and industry have recently consumed significantly less gas than on average in recent years.
 The Federal Network Agency’s savings targets were nevertheless missed.
-Authority chief Müller is concerned about the weather forecast for the next few days.
+Authority chief Müller is concerned regarding the weather forecast for the next few days.

 The Federal Network Agency has asked people in Germany to save more gas than they are currently doing.
 “Currently, the total savings are only 13 percent,” said the authority’s president, Klaus Müller, to the “Tagesspiegel”.
 However, the Federal Network Agency considers savings of 20 percent to be necessary.
-“If that remains an outlier, we don’t have to worry about it.
+“If that remains an outlier, we don’t have to worry regarding it.
 But it will remain cold for the next few days.
 It is therefore important that we don’t let up on our savings efforts and hold out through the whole winter,” warned Müller.

 The gas storage tanks are currently 95 percent fuller than ever.
 In addition, Germany is much better prepared than in the summer.
 “We now get gas from different sources, we will soon have three terminals for liquid gas, from Norway and Holland, via Belgium and also via France,” said Müller.
 A longer cold spell is still risky.
 “At temperatures of minus ten degrees, gas consumption shoots up,” he emphasized.